 Deciding the perfect journal for your paper is an important step.
-Metrics are undoubtfully excellent tools to guide you through the process, however, we also recommend not to neglect a perfectly written text, not only scientific and grammatically but also fitting the chosen journal’s requirements and scope.
-In Elsevier, we provide text-editing services that aim to amend and adjust your manuscript in order to increase the chances of a successful acceptance by your target journal.
-Although each journal has its own editorial team, the overall quality, language and whether the article is innovative may play a role as well.
+Metrics are excellent tools to guide you through the process.
+However, we also recommend you not neglect a perfectly written text, not only scientific and grammatically but also fitting the chosen journal’s requirements and scope.
+At Elsevier, we provide text-editing services that aim to amend and adjust your manuscript, to increase its chances of a successful acceptance by your target journal.
+Although each journal has its own editorial team, the overall quality, language and whether the article is innovative may also play a role.

 Language Editing Services by Elsevier Author Services:

 We know that, as an academic researcher, you have many things to do to stay relevant.

 Writing relevant manuscripts is a crucial part of your endeavors.

 That’s why we, at Elsevier Author Services, support you throughout your publication journey with a suite of products and services to help improve your manuscript before submission.

 Check our video Reach the highest standard with Elsevier Author Services to learn more about Author Services.